 - Multi-day suspension.

-- Recommendation for placement at alternative education site, such as The Academy.
+- Recommendation for placement at an alternative education site.

 - Recommendation for expulsion.

 PUBLIC DISPLAYS OF AFFECTION - Any excessive display of affection is unacceptable on school grounds or at any school sponsored activity.
 Excessive includes, but is not limited to, heavy kissing, petting, and other physical demonstration considered offensive.
 Violators will be disciplined.